 Mike: Very much so.
 Like I said earlier, when there is an issue in a person’s health, whether physical or emotional or mental, you can’t ignore physiological causes.

-P2C-S: So you might even say, given the idea of being an integrated being, one’s spiritual life could be a part of their mental illness or at least a part of their healing journey, but it doesn’t need to be the only part of it––and shouldn’t be the only part of it.
+P2C-S: So one’s spiritual life could be a part of their mental illness or at least a part of their healing journey.
+But it doesn’t need to be the only part of it––and shouldn’t be the only part of it.

-P2C-S: Maybe to play a little bit of devil’s advocate here, what about those Bible verses that do say, “Do not be anxious” (Philippians 4:6) or “Rejoice always” (1 Thessalonians 5:16)?
+P2C-S: What about those Bible verses that do say, “Do not be anxious” (Philippians 4:6) or “Rejoice always” (1 Thessalonians 5:16)?
 This is where some people have used Scripture to say, “Okay, depression or these sorts of things are tied to sin.”
 What might you say to that argument?

 Mike: Yeah, so regarding not being anxious, remember the apostle Paul was the one who also said he’s “sorrowful, yet always rejoicing” (2 Corinthians 6:10).
 Paul’s not a guy who’s unrealistic about how broken the world is.
 He knows how much of a mess we’re in.
 He’s experienced deep sorrow, yet there is a deep, abiding, rooted joy that Paul is able to experience, even though he is also experiencing sorrow and suffering.
 I think that’s pretty normal.